 5) 5G Internet

-5G adoption is predicted to go global in the near future.
+Contrary to what anti-vaxxers and conspiracy theorists will have you believe, 5G will NOT be used by governments to mind control you.
+In fact according to CNN, it’ll increase the speeds of your current internet by almost times 100!
+Adoption is predicted to go global in the near future.
 In 2019, Samsung and many other smartphone companies unveiled their first 5G phones, to the delight of the public.
 Apple is following suit, reportedly preparing to include 5G in its premium iPhones this year.
 According to Ericsson’s latest Mobility Report, global 5G smartphone subscriptions will reach 84 million by the end of 2020 and 645 million in 2022.
-With 5G accessibility, streaming apps and games without wi-fi while out and about will become even simpler and faster.
-The international spread of 5G internet may also prove to be further incentive for the growth of AR/VR technologies
+With 5G accessibility, streaming apps and games without wifi while out and about will become even simpler and faster.
+The international spread of 5G internet may also prove to be a further incentive for the growth of AR/VR technologies.